ResearchComputing/Documentation/docs/running-jobs/running-apps-with-jobs.md

 - Any application that requires little or no user input
 - Applications that you do not need to monitor extensively

 Unlike running an application on your personal machine, you do not call the application you wish to run directly.
 Instead you create a **job script** that includes a call to your application.
 Job scripts are simply a set of resource requests and commands.
-When a job script is submitted all the commands in the job script are executed on a compute node.
+When a job script is run, all the commands in the job script are executed on a compute node.

-Once you've created your job script it can be submitted to the Slurm queue with the `sbatch` command followed by your job script name:
+Once created, you can run your job script by passing it to the Slurm queue with the `sbatch` command followed by your job script name:

 ```bash
 sbatch <your-jobscript-name>